-Section 13 of the Immigration and Nationality Act (INA) of September 11, 1957 was created by Congress to allow individuals who entered the United States under diplomatic status to obtain a green card (permanent residence).
+Section 13 of the Immigration and Nationality Act (INA) of Sept.
+11, 1957 was created by Congress to allow individuals who entered the United States under diplomatic status to obtain a Green Card (permanent residence).

 - You entered the United States as an A-1, A-2, G-1, or G-2 nonimmigrant

 - You failed to maintain your A-1, A-2, G-1, or G-2 nonimmigrant status

 - Your duties were diplomatic or semi-diplomatic (not custodial, clerical, or of a menial nature)